-What is Probate and How Does It Affect a Deceased Person’s Assets?
+What is Probate and How Does It Affect a Deceased Person’s Assets and Estate?

 Probate is the Legal Process of Distributing a Deceased Person’s Assets to any Beneficiaries, Heirs, or Creditors.

 What is probate, and what happens to a person’s assets when they die?
 Upon death a deceased person’s assets become what is known as their estate.
 The deceased person may also be referred to as the decedent after their passing.
 Every state has some form of probate court that governs the probate process.
 This includes matters relating to wills, trusts, and estate planning, as well as any disputes that may arise out of the probate process.